 Telephone town halls

-Your input will help inform the development of Budget 2021, which will be released in February 2021.
+Your input helped inform the development of Budget 2021, which was tabled February 27, 2021.